-A: Sorry, no. Put your phones away and no computers or tablets during lecture; take notes on paper.
-(I understand that some of you like to take notes on your computer.
+A: Sorry, no. No computers in class (exceptions: documented medical necessity or if you write on a tablet).
+However, there's evidence that taking notes on paper is a better way to learn!
+(And, again, put your phones away where you won't be tempted to look at them during lecture.)
+I understand that some of you like to take notes on your computer.
 However, I take a pretty decent salary with the expectation that in return I am to teach you economics.
-So, the temptation to look at distractions online during class is likely to diminish your learning in lecture, and worse still, people who are web surfing distract the people around them, creating a negative externality.)
+So, the temptation to look at distractions online during class is likely to diminish your learning in lecture, and worse still, people who are web surfing distract the people around them, creating a negative externality.
 If this creates a great hardship for you, please come talk to me about it.